It’s Father’s Day. Father’s Day is all about those endearing, positive, caring fathers. But what about the abusive fathers?

-I decided I would recognize this day by writing briefly about a few of the common but complicated topics connected to fathers.
+I decided I would recognize Father’s Day by writing briefly about a few of the common but complicated topics connected to fathers.
+These are difficult, agonizing, stressful father-related issues for DID systems.

 I can feel the shuddering going on already.